 Installed after 2010

 If your system was put in after January 1, 2010, it probably runs on R410a.
-And there’s lots of time for you to get prepared for the phaseout.
+And there’s lots of time for you to get ready for the phaseout.
 So, it’s not something you should be worried about at this time.

 Installed Before 2010

-Reach our Experts at 866-397-3787 now and we’ll help you get started locating a new unit.
+Reach our Experts at 866-397-3787 right away and we’ll help you get started choosing a new unit.

-How Do I Find Out What Type Refrigerant My AC Uses?
+How Do I Determine What Type Refrigerant My AC Uses?

-Why are Refrigerants Detrimental to the Environment?
+Why are Refrigerants Hurtful to the Environment?

-What Should I Do for Now?
+What Should I Do in the Interim?